 The agreement reached between Greece and its creditors in the early hours of Friday on the features of their post-bail-out relationship should be welcomed by markets as an important step in the right direction.
 After eight years of crisis, four governments, eight finance ministers, three bail-outs, 450 policy reforms and €274bn of loans, Greece will be exiting its third and final bail-out programme in August.

-Eurogroup President Mário Centeno stated that 'there will be no follow-up programme in Greece' and that the agreement should 'allow Greece to return to market financing'.
-In principle, this enables Greek and European governments to celebrate the 'clean exit' that they have been so eager to achieve.
+Eurogroup President Mário Centeno stated that ‘there will be no follow-up programme in Greece’ and that the agreement should ‘allow Greece to return to market financing’.
+In principle, this enables Greek and European governments to celebrate the ‘clean exit’ that they have been so eager to achieve.
 In practice, it is all but clean.
-The credo of 'solidarity in exchange for reforms' linking the Greek government and its creditors will continue after August in the form of enhanced surveillance and debt relief conditionality.
+The credo of ‘solidarity in exchange for reforms’ linking the Greek government and its creditors will continue after August in the form of continued enhanced surveillance and debt relief conditionality.

 The debt relief measures announced on Friday are significant and close to the upper limit of what the Greek government had hoped for.
 They included a 10-year maturity extension for €96.6bn of European Financial Stability Facility loans from the second bail-out; the disbursement of a final tranche of €15bn by the European Stability Mechanism to help build a cash buffer to cover sovereign financing needs until the country returns to the markets; the gradual return to Greece of gains accumulated by the Eurosystem on Greek government bonds, conditional on a set of reform criteria; and scrapping a step-up interest rate margin related to the debt buy-back tranche of the second Greek programme, also conditionally.

 The question for Greece is whether the debt relief measures go far enough.
 In 2012, the Eurogroup stated it would consider debt relief measures to bring down the debt-to-GDP ratio to 110% by 2022.
 With debt still at almost 180% of GDP, this is far from the reality reflected in the latest measures.
-Of course, a lot has happened since 2012, notably the brinkmanship of 2015 that almost caused Greece to exit the euro altogether.
+Of course, a lot has happened since 2012, notably the brinkmanship of 2015 that almost caused Greece’s exit from the euro altogether.